rameyer/QUICFit/README.md

 ```
 	bounds: 1x2 array, the bounds in rest-frame wavelenght where the fit is to be performed
 	show_plots: Boolean, whether or not you would like to see the intermediate steps of the fit
-	chi_min: Float, minimal chi square for the last spline fit
-	chi_max: Float, maximal chi square for the last spline fit
-	N_steps: Float, Number of iterations to find the best-fit spline solution
 	bin_width: Float, Pixel width of windows to compute the local variance of the pixel-to-pixel flux difference
 	n_sigma: Float , Number of sigma from the mean of the distribution of the local flux difference variance to retain continuum pixels
 	save_fit_plot: Boolean, whether or not you would like to save a pdf of the final fit complete with observed flux, fit, and residuals